kwertyops/byte-of-python/src/installation.md

 ### dudraw Graphics Library:

 The `dudraw` graphics library is a software package written at DU, based on the original `stddraw` package written at Princeton.
-It is a simple package that will allow us to draw images and create animations in our python programs.
+It is a simple package that will allow us to draw images and create animations in our Python programs.
 Here's how to install it:
 1. Make a new Python file (File -> New File... -> Python).
 2. Copy/paste the following code into the file:
 ```python